taosdata/TDengine/docs/en/07-develop/09-udf.md

                2.302585093 |
 ```

 2. `null` value is not processed.
-We except the program to throw exception and terminate if `null` is passed as input.
+We expect the program to throw exception and terminate if `null` is passed as input.

 So, we try to optimize the process() function as below.